 Also for the smaller ponds and water features is the Pond Zinger® or Mini Pond Log®.
 Again we need to have moving water like a waterfall, fountain or aeration to distribute the components throughout the water to be cleared.

-Download, print and fill out the Pond Log Sampling form.
+Download, print and fill out the pond-log-form. <—-Download

 Checking water clarity can be done using a Compact Secchi Disc new by WhatPond.

-An optional water clarifier which is applied to the surface of the pond and now need for water movement is our NEW Clarifier (Flocculant) Super Concentrated
+An optional water clarifier which is applied to the surface of the pond and no need for water movement is our NEW Clarifier (Flocculant) Super Concentrated